 2. Sports / Motion Photography

 Given the relatively low cost of drones (much cheaper than the costs of hiring a helicopter or airplane), drones are already changing the face of cinematography.
 The idea of drones is opening alternative avenues to crane/helicopter shots.
-Many filmmakers are excited about the future of drone technology which would enable better cinematography.
+Many filmmakers are excited about the future of drone technology, which would enable better cinematography.
 Read our article to understand what is cinematography and how to devise a visual language to tell your own unique story.

-How does the seabed look like?
+How does the seabed look?
 How could one capture the moments spent underwater with family?
-Many such questions have been answered by Ziphius, the aquatic drone.
-Ziphius is the first smartphone-controlled aquatic drone which comes with multiferous utility.
+Ziphius, the aquatic drone has answered many questions.
+Ziphius is the first smartphone-controlled aquatic drone which comes with multifarious utility.
 And guess what?
 It not only enables you to click pictures and videos but also plays with you!

-Lighting up a photo shoot involves an array of tasks such as setting up reflector discs, flashlights, convertible photo umbrellas, and a lot of power cables.
-This can not only be cumbersome but also limiting because of the fixed position of the lights.
+Lighting up a photoshoot involves an array of tasks such as setting up reflector discs, flashlights, convertible photo umbrellas, and a lot of power cables.
+It can not only be cumbersome but also limiting because of the fixed position of the lights.
 The researchers at MIT recently discovered the portable and automated alternative to drones.
 A drone equipped with light could be used by the photographers and shifted according to light needs, merely with a remote.
-This has proven to be a boon to the photographer fraternity and ensured unbounded creativity.
+The invention has proven to be a boon to the photographer fraternity and ensured boundless creativity.

 Do share your experiences about drones for aerial photography in the comments.
 Don't forget to add links to the images that you have shot from the sky!